Ilyes512/boilr/README.md

 ![Usage Demonstration](assets/usage.gif)

-For more details, see [Introduction](https://github.com/tmrts/boilr/wiki/Introduction) page.
+For more details, see [Introduction](https://github.com/Ilyes512/boilr/wiki/Introduction) page.

+# NOTE

+This is a hard-fork of the [original project](https://github.com/tmrts/boilr) by [tmrts](https://github.com/tmrts).
+Done this because of inactivity on the original project.

 # Features
 * **No dependencies (NodeJS, Python Interpreter etc.)** - Boilr is a single statically linked binary.